What is Wildfire Mitigation?

 Are You At Risk?

-More than two million Coloradans live in the wildland-urban interface (WUI).
+More than 3 million Coloradans live in the wildland-urban interface (WUI).
 Are you one of them?

-The wildland-urban interface is any area where man-made improvements are built close to, or within, natural terrain and flammable vegetation.
+The wildland-urban interface is any area where man-made improvements are built close to, or within, flammable vegetation.
 If you live in the WUI, you are at risk.

 How Can the CSFS Help?

 The Colorado State Forest Service (CSFS) develops educational materials and supports programs that help residents and communities take action to reduce their wildfire risk.

-As part of Colorado's Forest Action Plan, the CSFS developed the Colorado Statewide Forest Resource Strategy with the goal of protecting forests from harm.
-This includes encouraging the creation of fire-adapted communities through the implementation of forest management to increase forest resiliency.
+As part of Colorado’s Forest Action Plan, the CSFS and its partners identified goals and strategies for living with wildfire in Colorado.
+These include encouraging development of fire-adapted communities through increasing the pace and scale of wildfire risk reduction activities.
 The CSFS provides a variety of programs and resources for residents and communities working to achieve this goal.

 Remember that protecting a home, property and a community from wildfire is not a one-time effort.
 It is a process and requires ongoing participation, maintenance and shared responsibility.
-The following programs and resources are tools that can help homeowners, landowners and communities begin the process of reducing their wildfire risk.
+The following programs and resources are tools that can help residents and communities begin the process of reducing their wildfire risk.